 (Protein has 4 calories per gram)

-As you can see, the range we get is between 70 – 245 grams.
-Our calculation of 192 grams of protein per day would fit nicely within of this recommended range.
+As you can see, our calculation of 192 grams of protein per day fits nicely within the recommended range of 70 – 245 grams.

 Carbohydrates should make up the majority (or close to it) of your total daily calories.
 Somewhere between 45 – 65% of the calories in your daily diet should be coming from carbs.

 Focus on consuming complex carbs and minimize simple sugars in your diet for a steady energy supply rather than quick spikes and crashes.
 Taking in plenty of complex carbs 3-4 hours before intense physical activity is a tried and true way to make sure you have the energy you need when you need it most.

 While it might have a scary connotation, you actually need a healthy supply of fat in your diet.
 Between 20 – 35% of your total daily calories should be coming from healthy fat sources.

 While you do need a regular supply of fat in your diet, you’ll certainly want to keep it in check.
 Unlike protein and carbs, which are 4 calories per gram, fat has 9 calories, so it can really add up quickly if you’re not paying attention.

 Step 4: Be Consistent but Don’t Bulk for Too Long

 The key to building muscle mass is patience and consistency.
 Once you find a calorie surplus and macro split that works, stick to them for an extended period of time!
 It’s a gradual process — in order to make the gains you’re after, you have to put in the time, both at the dinner table and in the gym.

 But don’t bulk for too long.
 No matter what, when you eat in a calorie surplus you will gain some fat, regardless of how good you are with hitting your macro and calorie goals.
 That’s why many people switch between bulking and cutting phases, where they’ll spend an extended period of time packing on muscle mass and then shift to shedding the extra fat gained during the bulking phase.